Learning-Augmented Robust Algorithmic Recourse: Learning-Augmented Framework

 Our algorithm starts from $\xz$ and gradually changes it until it reaches the robust recourse $\robx$.
-To determine its first step, the algorithm first computes the worst-case model $\theta'$ for $\xz$ using the formula provided by Lemma~\ref{lem:adversary}.
-If we were to assume that the adversary would remain fixed at $\theta'$ no matter how we change the recourse, then computing the optimal recourse would be easy: we would identify the dimension $j$ for which $|\theta'[j]|$ is maximized, and we would change only this dimension of $\xz$.
-This is optimal because changing some dimension $i$ by $\Delta$ would increase our cost by $\Delta$ and increase the inner product by $\Delta\cdot |\theta'[i]|$ against a fixed adversary.
-How much we should change that dimension would then be determined by solving the optimization problem in line~\ref{step:Delta}.
+To determine its first step, the algorithm computes the worst-case model $\theta'$ for $\xz$ using the formula provided by Lemma~\ref{lem:adversary}.
+If we were to assume that the adversary would remain fixed at $\theta'$ no matter how we change the recourse, then computing the optimal recourse would be easy: we would identify the dimension $i$ with the largest $|\theta'[i]|$ value, and we would change only this dimension of $\xz$ (This would in turn simplify how $i$ in line~\ref{step:dimension-update} can be computed for the specific case of $\beta=1$.
+See Appendix~\ref{sec:theory-main-result-proof}).
+This is optimal because changing some other dimension $j$ by $\Delta$ would increase our cost by $\Delta$ and increase the inner product by $\Delta\cdot |\theta'[j]|$ against a fixed adversary.
+How much we should change that dimension would then be determined by solving the optimization problem in line~\ref{step:dimension-update}.
 However, if this change ``flipped'' the sign of $x'[i]$, this would also change the adversary, potentially compromising the optimality of $x'$.

 Our proof shows that a globally optimal recourse can be computed by myopically optimizing $\newx$ until the adversary needs to be updated, and then repeating the same process until the marginal gain in the inner product is outweighed by the marginal increase in cost.
-This is partly due to the fact (shown in Lemma~\ref{lem:sequence}) that the order in which this myopic approach considers the dimension of the recourse to change is optimal, exhibiting a decreasing sequence of $|\theta'[i]|$ values.
+This is partly due to the fact (shown in Lemma~\ref{lem:sequence}) that the order in which this myopic approach considers the dimension of the recourse to change is optimal, exhibiting a decreasing sequence of $|\theta'[i]|$ values. \end{proof}

-Finally, the algorithm is efficient since the while loop can only run for $2d$ iterations and the cost of each iteration is dominated by the cost of computing $\Delta$ in line~\ref{step:Delta}.
-This latter step can be solved efficiently~\citep{BV2014} since $\ell$ is convex and $f_{\theta}$ is a generalized linear model. \end{proof}
+Note that $\beta=1$ corresponds to computing the optimal robust recourse.
+Even for generalized linear models, the objective function in Equation~\eqref{eq:rob-cons-trade} is non-convex when $\beta=1$ (see Appendix~\ref{sec:app-non-convex}).
+Hence, prior gradient-based approaches~\citep{UpadhyayJL21,NguyenBN+22} cannot guarantee optimality.
+To the best of our knowledge, Algorithm~\ref{alg:l1-linf} is the first optimal algorithm for any robust recourse formulation.
+This optimality guarantee relies on the assumption that the single-dimensional convex problem in line~\ref{eq:1d-opt} of Algorithm~\ref{find:opt} can be solved in polynomial time.
+This can be done, for example, when the loss function $\ell$ is known by deriving first-order conditions and verifying optimality conditions.
+In general, gradient-based approaches can be used to converge to an optimal solution, in which case the solution provided by Algorithm~\ref{alg:l1-linf} will also converge to the optimal robust or consistent recourse.